-- a) shutdown of nuclear installation, - b) decommissioning of nuclear installations including management of radioactive waste from this decommissioning, - c) management of spent nuclear fuel and radioactive waste after termination of operation of originating nuclear installation, - d) management of nuclear materials and radioactive waste, whose originator is unknown, - e) purchase of land for placing a spent nuclear fuel and radioactive waste repository, - f) prospecting, geological survey, preparation, design, construction, commissioning, operation and closure of repositories, - g) administration and activities relating to Fund administration.
+- a) shutdown of nuclear installation, - b) decommissioning of nuclear installations including management of radioactive waste from this decommissioning,

+- c) management of spent nuclear fuel and radioactive waste after termination of operation of originating nuclear installation, - d) management of nuclear materials and radioactive waste, whose originator is unknown, - e) purchase of land for placing a spent nuclear fuel and radioactive waste repository, - f) prospecting, geological survey, preparation, design, construction, commissioning, operation and closure of repositories, - g) administration and activities relating to Fund administration, - h) payment of insurance for liability of the operator of nuclear installation, which is in decommissioning, - i) back-end of management of institutional radioactive waste and for activities related to it up to the amount of contribution paid as financial guarantee.

-Units of NPP V-1 were shutdown in 2006 and 2008.
-Costs for shut down and decommissioning of NPP V-1 are financed from the following resources:
+Units of NPP V1 were shutdown in 2006 and 2008.
+Costs for shut down and decommissioning of NPP V1 are financed from the following resources:

 - from resources of SE, a. s. and JAVYS, a. s., during shut down; - from the BIDSF funds.
-When SR acceded to the EU the Bohunice International Decommissioning Support Fund - BIDSF was established, through which the EÚ, in the budgeting period 2007 - 2013, provides financial resources in order to mitigate the economical impacts of the early shutdown of NPP V-1.
-The MH SR decides about the use of these funds to finance various national projects in the energy sector, besides other also preparation of decommissioning of NPP V-1 itself (modifications to the technological systems related to shutdown and decommissioning of NPP V-1, licence documentation, conditioning and disposal of RAW and decommissioning activities of NPP V-1).
-Currently NPP V-1 draws these funds through approx. 50 independent downstream projects, the number of which may increase further proportionally to the progressing works of the decommissioning itself; - from the Nuclear Fund sources in compliance with the contract on provision of funds from NJF for the relevant year, on the basis of approved applications for co-financing of selected projects BIDSF and to finance considerations for suppliers of BIDSF projects.
+When SR acceded to the EU the Bohunice International Decommissioning Support Fund BIDSF was established, through which the EÚ, in the budgeting period 2007 2013 and 2014 2020, provides financial resources in order to mitigate the economical impacts of the early shutdown of NPP V1.
+The MH SR decides about the use of these funds to finance various national projects in the energy sector, besides other also preparation of decommissioning of NPP V1 itself (modifications to the technological systems related to shutdown and decommissioning of NPP V1, licence documentation, conditioning and disposal of RAW and decommissioning activities of NPP V1), improving energy efficiency, modifications in the overhead transmission system focusing on safety and reliability of power supplies.
+Currently NPP V1 draws these funds through approx. 50 separate or interlinked projects, the number of which may increase further proportionally to the progressing works of the decommissioning itself; - from resources of the Nuclear Fund on the basis of approved applications and other activities that are eligible under Act No. 238/2006 Coll.